NEWS UPDATE!

 The fire at Kehillat Ya'ar Ramot was started when vandals threw burning

 rags through windows that they smashed.
-The fire destroyed several prayer
+The fire destroyed several

 books and Pentateuchs and caused extensive smoke and other